secretstartups/handbook/sites/handbook/source/handbook/marketing/sales-development/index.html.md

  * **Is the Account in “Worked in FY” Status?**
     * **Yes:** It is worked by the SDR team
 * **Is the Account in “Restricted” Status?**
     * **Yes:** It should be routed to the BDR assigned.
-The BDR assigned will chatter the SAL about whether they'd like them to reach out or whether they would like to own that responsibility.
+The BDR assigned will chatter the SAE about whether they'd like them to reach out or whether they would like to own that responsibility.
 They'll have a certain window to respond (likely 24-48 hours depending on what JB says).
         * If they reply back that the BDR can work, the BDR will continue with the prospect as a lead record and take action.
         * If they reply back that they want to be responsible, the BDR will convert the lead so that it becomes a contact.